When does scaffolding need to be inspected?

-Scaffolding is often required for large-scale construction and repairs.
-Whether you’re building a new commercial structure, rehabbing an existing building, or undertaking any other large-scale project, you may need a professional scaffolding company to help you set up everything you need to get started.
+When should you inspect scaffolding?
+Large-scale construction and repairs often require scaffolding.
+Whether you’re building a new commercial structure, rehabbing an existing building, or undertaking any significant project, you may require the services of a professional scaffolding company to assist you in setting up all the necessary equipment.

-And, to keep your workers safe and conform to Australian workplace safety regulations, it’s important that you know when – and how often – to inspect your scaffold structure.
-Not sure when your scaffolding should be inspected?
-Read on to get details about the laws related to scaffolding inspections in Australia – and common-sense best practices that will help keep your workers safe.
+To ensure the safety of your workers and compliance with Australian workplace safety regulations, it’s essential for you to understand when and how frequently you should inspect your scaffold structure.
+Not sure about when scaffolding needs to be inspected?
+Continue reading to learn about Australian scaffolding inspection laws and common sense best practices that will help maintain the safety of your workers.

 When Should My Scaffolding Be Inspected?

-First, any scaffold – including a spur, hung, suspended or cantilevered scaffold – from which any person or thing could fall for more than 4 metres must be inspected.
-The scaffold cannot be used unless there is written confirmation from a competent person, certifying that the construction of the scaffolding is complete.
+First, a scaffold – whether it’s a spur, hung, suspended, or cantilevered scaffold – from which any person or object could fall for more than 4 meters must undergo inspection.
+Written confirmation from a competent person certifying the scaffold’s construction completion is necessary before using it.

-- Before the scaffold is used, after any required repairs have been completed (related to point 1)
+- Before using the scaffold again after any necessary repairs (as mentioned in point 1).

-- At least once every 30 days, to ensure the continued safety and integrity of the scaffold
+- At least once every 30 days to ensure the scaffold’s ongoing safety and integrity.

-In addition, if an inspection reveals that the scaffold and all related supporting structures are a health or safety risk, the scaffolding must be repaired and altered, and then examined again before the structure is used.
+Additionally, if an inspection reveals that the scaffold and related supporting structures pose health or safety risks, they must be repaired, modified, and then reexamined before use.

-Finally, even scaffolds which are smaller and have a fall risk of less than 4 metres should always be inspected before use, and after there are any incidents that may compromise the structure, or after repairs, alterations, or the addition of any new material or components.
+Finally, even scaffolds with a fall risk of less than 4 meters should undergo inspection before use, after incidents that may compromise the structure, or following repairs, modifications, or the addition of new materials or components.

-The requirements for being a “competent person” may vary – but as a rule, this means that you must be able to identify and recognize existing, predictable hazards, and understand how to take action to eliminate dangerous or hazardous working conditions, and take measures to eliminate them.
-If you are not an expert scaffolder, it may be best to hire a scaffolding professional for inspections, to ensure the safety of your employees, and minimize your own liability.
+The criteria for being considered a “competent person” can vary, but generally, it involves the ability to identify and recognize existing, predictable hazards and understand how to eliminate dangerous working conditions.
+If you lack expertise in scaffolding, it’s advisable to hire a professional for inspections to ensure employee safety and minimize liability.